Numbers-Matching Droptop: 1971 Dodge Challenger Convertible

 Disclosure: Barn Finds may receive compensation from clicks and purchases.
 Use caution when purchasing vehicles long distance.
 We recommend inspections before sending money.

-Though this 1971 Dodge Challenger seems like excellent project material, it’s also one of those cars that I’d hate to be the next owner of, simply because this is one of those E-Bodies that trying to decide what to do with could result in several sleepless nights in a row!
+Though this 1971 Dodge Challenger seems like excellent project material, it’s also the type of car that I’d hate to be the next owner of, simply because this is one of those E-Bodies that trying to decide what to do with could result in several sleepless nights in a row!
 Fortunately, there’s no real right or wrong path to take; it’ll just boil down to whatever best satisfies the buyer’s tastes.
 If you’re already getting visions about how to move forward with this 1971 Dodge Challenger convertible to meet or exceed your desires, it’s located in Manahawkin, New Jersey, and can be found here on eBay.
 The current bid of $14,600 still hasn’t met the reserve, but this one can also be bought right now for a flat $35,000.

 Dodge offered the convertible option for the Challenger only during its first two years of production, with the total number of droptops produced in 1970 just slightly over 4,000.
 That number was roughly half the following year, so ragtops are considerably less common than hardtops in both years, but the ’71 is especially rare.
 The seller says that rust isn’t a major issue on this car, and most of the body panels appear solid and reasonably straight.
 Even though the paint is a bit faded and shows a few imperfections, it wouldn’t necessarily be a bad idea to just leave it for a while.
 However, I could easily see an eager buyer wanting to take the exterior to a higher level almost immediately.